jlarmstrongiv/tfjs-node-lambda/README.md

 const tf: typeof import('@tensorflow/tfjs') = await loadTf(readStream);
 ```

-The [`tfjs-node-lambda-helpers`](https://www.npmjs.com/package/tfjs-node-lambda-helpers) can help determine environments, generate urls, download releases, and avoid timeouts.
+The [`tfjs-node-lambda-helpers`](https://www.npmjs.com/package/tfjs-node-lambda-helpers) can help determine environments, generate release urls, download releases, and avoid timeouts.
 If you would prefer to have full control, see the readStream examples below.

 #### readStream